ECronin1973/programming-for-data-analytics/my-work/README.md

 Notes:
 - If relative paths fail, use `os.path.join(os.path.dirname(__file__), ...)` as shown in `lab04_quiz_test.py`.
 - Remember that regex is case-sensitive by default; use character classes or `re.IGNORECASE` as needed.

-## Notes and future improvements
-- Add CLI flags to control projection horizon, output folder, and filename format.
-- Export CSV summaries for each analysis.
-- Add more detailed demographic modelling for robust projections.

 ---